-6.1 For Emission Point AA-000 (Facility-Wide), except as otherwise specified herein, the permittee shall report all deviations from permit requirements (including those attributable to upsets), the probable cause of such deviations, and any corrective actions or preventive measures taken.
+6.1 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
 Said report shall be made within five (5) working days of the time the deviation began.

-6.2 For Emission Point AA-000 (Facility-Wide), the permittee shall submit a certified annual monitoring report (AMR) postmarked no later than January 31 of each year for the preceding calendar year.
-If the permit was reissued or modified during the course of the preceding calendar year, the AMR shall address each version of the permit.
+6.2 Except as otherwise specified herein, the permittee shall submit a certified annual synthetic minor monitoring report postmarked no later than 31st of January for the preceding calendar year.
+This report shall address any required monitoring specified in the permit.
 All instances of deviations from permit requirements must be clearly identified in the report.
 Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriate negative declaration.